 The famous Polish hand kiss fits to these expressions by the way only conditionally and you would not welcome a dignitary like this.
 And did you know that a priest in Catholic Poland is not greeted with a good day (dzień dobry)?
 Instead, you say “God’s blessing” (szczęść Boże, spoken “shtshentsh boshe”) and receive “God repays” (bóg zapłać, bug zapwatsh) as an answer.
 But since szczęść is even more difficult to pronounce than cześć, a meaningful nod of the head is sufficient.

 Money (pieniądze) is of course also important in Poland.
 And for money there are many funny expressions in Poland:

 - Hajs – coal (from the German word “heiß” for hot)

 - Sałata – Salad

-- Szmal – narrow thing (from the German word “schmal”)
+- Szmal – dough (from the German word “schmal” for tight)